Hiram Young: Career

-The 1850 census lists Young as a man simply with a trade skill, though, not as mulatto or black, and notably as having no property or personal wealth.
+The 1850 census lists Young as a man simply with a trade skill, though, not as mulatto or black, and as having no property or personal wealth.
 By 1851, according to his own words he had "set himself up in the manufactory of yokes and wagons—principally freight wagons for hauling government freight across the plains".
 He reportedly "was a skillful worker in wood and could make anything, from an axe helve to a wagon".

 Young also owned a home and plantation, complete with slaves who "both hated and feared him, for he was not the kindest of task masters and knew to a row of corn how much each slave should do as a day's labor".
 Extending his path of freedom to others, Young allowed his slaves to work for wages they kept to buy their emancipation.
 Only a few days after his death, the Wyandotte Gazette states that, "Before the war he, though himself a negro, owned slaves, among whom were Riley Young, his own brother, old aunt Lucy Jones, Wesley Cunningham, and others well known in Wyandotte."